demharusnam/SwiftUIDrag/README.md

 | `bottomTrailing` | content is floating on the bottom-trailing side of SDView |
 | `expanded` | content is neither collapse nor floating on any side of SDView |

-To take it a step further, you also get access to `bool` variables that allow for *swift* verification of the content state:
+To take it a step further, you also get access to `Bool` variables that allow for *swift* verification of the content state:

 | Option | Description |
 | -------- | ------------ |